 Approving the proposed development will help achieve the minimum intensification targets as set out in the City's Official Plan.
-The proposed development will accommodate growth through intensification.
+The proposed development will accommodate growth through intensification, and offers a range of residential dwelling units.
 The proposed development will assist in the diversification of Brampton's housing stock.
 Therefore, staff is satisfied that the proposed applications conforms to the policies of the Growth Plan for the Greater Golden Horseshoe.